-For the year ended December 31, 2020, cost of sales decreased by \$61.3 million, or 7%, compared to the prior year, largely due to a decrease of \$58.0 million, or 8%, within the Environmental Solutions Group, primarily attributable to lower sales volumes and a favorable foreign currency translation impact of \$1.4 million, partially offset by the recognition of additional cost of sales from the MRL acquisition.
-Within the Safety and Security Systems Group, cost of sales decreased by \$3.3 million, or 2%, largely due to lower sales volumes.
+For the year ended December 31, 2021, cost of sales increased by \$87.3 million, or 10%, compared to the prior year, largely due to an increase of \$90.1 million, or 13%, within the Environmental Solutions Group, primarily related to increased sales volumes, inclusive of current-year acquisition effects, higher material costs, an \$11.6 million unfavorable foreign currency translation impact and a \$3.8 million increase in depreciation expense.
+Within the Safety and Security Systems Group, cost of sales decreased by \$2.8 million, or 2%, primarily related to lower sales volumes, partially offset by a \$1.6 million unfavorable foreign currency translation impact and higher material and freight costs.